arkency/posts/posts/2024-02-06-completely-custom-zeitwerk-inflector.md

 Zeitwerk is a gem designed to be used independently from Rails and it provides an alternative implementation of inflector that you can use instead of `Rails::Autoloader::Inflector`.
 By doing so, you will have complete control over the acronyms you use in modules and classes naming conventions in a single place.
-Furthermore, it will help you avoid polluting the ActiveSupport inflector with autoloader-specific rules.
+Furthermore, it will help you avoid polluting the ActiveSupport general-purpose inflector with autoloader-specific rules.

 ```ruby
 # config/initializers/zeitwerk.rb